 Several articles have been written about Warren Buffet and the habits that have been instrumental to his success.
 Buffet starts every day by reading and he estimates he spends as much as 80% of his day reading.
-In response to his success he said: “I read and think daily.
-I do more reading and thinking, and make less impulse decisions than most people in business.
+In response to his success, he said: “I read and think daily.
+I do more reading and thinking and make fewer impulse decisions than most people in business.
 I do it because I like this kind of life.”3

 Other potential benefits from the habit of reading are4: